-While the shingle siding shown in the model photo looks quite nice, here is an alternative treatment that could add interest and save money.
+While the shingle siding shown in the photo on page 2 looks quite nice, here is an alternative treatment that could add interest and save money.
 The two floors are sided with plywood and trimmed with board batts.
 The gable end walls are shingled and between the sections painted wood trim defines the corners and the heads of windows and doors.
 In the header area contrasting squares of painted trim have been added.